Are Mom Groups Helpful or Harmful? What Moms Should Know - Baby Chick

 There is an entire underbelly of women who make it a point to hurt others.
 Sadly, some of those mean girls you grew up with became mean women.
 They tend to use the same bullying tactics in mom groups.
 There is the kind who passively aggressively gives their opinion.
 Then, some moms are patronizing and talk down to other women because they have some superiority complex.
 It is awful, but many women would pull each other down rather than lift one another up.

-We need to be better as women, specifically moms, at treating one another with kindness and giving grace.
+We need to be better as women, especially as moms, at treating one another with kindness and giving grace.
 No one wants to be judged.
-We all want to be heard and understood.
+We all want to feel heard and understood.
 Do we all make mistakes?
 Of course.
-But do we deserve to be humiliated by women unfairly judging us in a mom group?
-No, not at all.
-And we also don’t need to treat others that way either.
-You can’t get a person’s life story from a quick comment on Facebook.
-We all have stories, and no one’s life is easy.
-No matter how great it looks, everyone has struggles, and we all should respect that.
-Keep your mean thoughts to yourself in mom groups.
+But no one deserves to be humiliated or torn down over a quick post or question online.
+We also don’t need to be the ones doing that to others.
+You can’t understand someone’s full story from a single comment, and everyone is carrying something behind the scenes.

 Share